tudelft3d/website/projects/geobim-benchmark/IFCMyran.md

 <strong>IfcRelFillsElement</strong>, between IfcOpeningElement to IfcDoor or IfcWindow.

-<strong>IfcRelContainedInSpatialStructure</strong>, between IfcBeam and IfcFlowSegment (and many more) to IfcBuildngStorey.
+<strong>IfcRelContainedInSpatialStructure</strong>, between IfcBeam and IfcFlowSegment (and many more) to IfcBuildingStorey.

  - - -